klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 When registration is completed, a bridge contract is registered in both EN-02 and SCN-L2-02 as shown in the figure below to configure HA.

 ![](../images/sc-ha-after-register.png)

+When two or more bridge pairs are connected for HA, data anchoring transactions for the same block occur more than once, and value transfer transactions can also occur multiple times.
+That is, additional fees are required.